 Prepare the dough:

-Spray some mist of water on top of the ball and place in the oven, 3rd rack from the top and bake for about 20 minutes (about 25 minutes in my oven) until the bread is crusty on the outside, but soft and no longer wet inside
+- Spray some mist of water on top of the ball and place in the oven, 3rd rack from the top and bake for about 25 minutes (about 30 minutes in my oven) until the bread is crusty on the outside, but soft and no longer wet inside.
+If you make a larger piece, you may need to bake it for 40 minutes or until tooth pick inserted in the middle comes out clean

-Remove from the oven and let stand for about 5 minutes and then transfer to cooling rack to let them cool down completely.
-They are best eaten when fresh
+- Remove from the oven and let stand for about 5 minutes and then transfer to cooling rack to let them cool down completely.
+They are best eaten when fresh.
+Once cooled down, the inside remains moist and the crust is a bit harder, but still taste great

 Storage and reheating: